 Use a whetstone to hone and to maintain the edge at intervals during mowing.
 Remember that over time, the whetstone whittles away the peened edge over time.
 Remove the blade from the handle and peen again, as much as every few hours, to restore correct edge and angle.

 After peening, you’ll need to master the art of honing.
 Always use the top rounded part of your stone.
 For a ditch blade, stroke the stone toward the edge keeping the face of the stone against the rib and edge.
-For a bush blade, lift the hell of the stone just a little bit as it passes over the rib and along the edge to create a sharper angle.
+For a bush blade, lift the stone just a little bit as it passes over the rib and along the edge to create a sharper angle.

 You can adjust how much you raise or lower the heel of the stone to create the angle you want.
 A shallow angle slices through lightweight grass just fine.
 More overgrown grass and weeds may need a sharper angle and more force.